Identifying Congestive Heart Failure Symptoms: Early Warning Signs and Effective Treatments

 What perplexing symptoms often accompany congestive heart failure?

-Symptoms that can perplex patients with congestive heart failure include shortness of breath, fatigue, swelling in the legs and abdomen, and persistent coughing or wheezing.
+Patients with congestive heart failure may experience shortness of breath, weariness, edema in the legs and abdomen, and chronic coughing or wheezing.

 What bursts forth as the primary causes of congestive heart failure?